Incorrect-password/2019-aug-mario-mania/README.md

 Routes

-    for local development use localhost:3000/ as your ajax URL
+    for local development use localhost:3000/

 /user